Provides a base set of functionality for playlists: the enqueue,

 insert at the end of the playlist.

-(see above) must also be given.
+A HASH (see above) must also be given.
 The command should be

 rejected if the hash is presently in use.
 The server may reject